 Late Enrollment Penalty (LEP) Appeals

 Medicare beneficiaries may incur a late enrollment penalty (LEP) if there is a continuous period of 63 days or more at any time after the end of the individual's Part D initial enrollment period during which the individual was eligible to enroll, but was not enrolled in a Medicare Part D plan and was not covered under any creditable prescription drug coverage.
-For more information on creditable coverage and on how an LEP is assessed, please see the Creditable Coverage and Late Enrollment Penalty webpage on CMS.gov.
+For more information on creditable coverage and on how an LEP is assessed, please see the link to the Creditable Coverage and Late Enrollment Penalty webpage in the "Related Links" below.

 A Medicare Part D plan notifies an enrollee in writing if the plan determines the enrollee has had a continuous period of 63 days or more without creditable prescription drug coverage at any time following his or her initial enrollment period for the Medicare prescription drug benefit.
 The enrollee will receive an LEP Reconsideration Notice and an LEP Reconsideration Request Form with the written notification.
 The enrollee or his or her representative may request a review, or reconsideration, of a decision to impose an LEP.
 An enrollee may only obtain review under the circumstances listed on the LEP Reconsideration Request Form.